 - Bread is (really) only there to aid in digestion.

 - You should always be drinking wine from the area with cheese from that area.
-Chances are if they’re from the same place, they’ll taste amazing together.
+Chances are if they’re from the same place, they’ll taste amazing together (if it grows together, it goes together).

 - Some rinds must be removed and others you can happily eat.
 I didn’t really understand much of how to discern the differences aside from don’t eat the ones that look hard and gross and totally eat the softer ones.